alphagov/rp-onboarding-tech-docs/source/pages/saml/samlIntegration.rst

 Use extended validation certificates
 -------------------------------------

 You should use extended validation (EV) certificates for all public interactions with your service.
 This will protect your users from fraudulent sites imitating your service.

 You should also follow recommendations from the National Cyber Security Centre (NCSC) to keep your service secure, including  `using TLS to protect data <https://www.ncsc.gov.uk/guidance/tls-external-facing-services>`_.

 .. _ChooseProductFramework:

-Choose a product and framework
+Use the Verify Service Provider
 --------------------------------------

-Your government service must be able to send SAML authentication requests to, and receive SAML responses from, the GOV.UK Verify hub.
+Your service must be able to send SAML authentication requests to, and receive SAML responses from, the GOV.UK Verify hub.

-By far the best way to achieve this is to integrate the `Verify Service Provider <https://github.com/alphagov/verify-service-provider>`_ into your system.
+The :ref:`Verify Service Provider<https://github.com/alphagov/verify-service-provider>` handles the SAML communications between your service and GOV.UK Verify Hub

+This means that if you're using the Verify Service Provider, you don't need to be familiar with SAML to use GOV.UK Verify in your service.
+Your team only needs to manage JSON files.

 Using Verify Service Provider will make it easier to:

 * connect multiple services with GOV.UK Verify - you only need one instance of Verify Service Provider